PNaing107/laravel-intro/README.md

 # laravel-intro
-I will be following this tutorial to get my first tast of Laravel: https://www.youtube.com/watch?v=MYyJ4PuL4pY&t=218s
+I will be following this tutorial to get my first taste of the Laravel framework: https://www.youtube.com/watch?v=MYyJ4PuL4pY&t=218s